DATA-606-SPRING-2023-TUE/Sivaji_Data_606/Docs/draft_proposal.md

 # Anlaysis:
-Here are the general steps performed in the classification of "Missouri Active Alcohol License Data" using machine learning:
-  * Data Preparation: This involves cleaning and preprocessing, handling missing values, and transforming the data into a suitable format for machine learning.
-  * Feature selection: This involves selecting the most relevant features from the data that will be used to train the model.
-Features could include location,           license type, and issuing authority.
-  * Model selection: This involves choosing a suitable machine-learning algorithm for the task.
-A classification algorithm such as logistic regression, decision         trees, random forests, or support vector machines could be used in this case.
-  * Model training: Involves using a portion of the data to train the machine learning model on the relationships between the features and the target variable.
-  * Model evaluation: This involves using another portion of the data to evaluate the model's performance and tune the parameters to optimize its performance.
+* which model is best for predicting the sales?
+* Does sales change based on the location?
+* Who are the best license holders?
+* chance of getting a license?

 # Techniques and Models:
-Several machine learning models can be used with the "Missouri Active Alcohol License Data" dataset, depending on the specific goals and objectives of the project.
-Some common models include:
+Several machine learning models are going to be used in this project like:
   * Classification: If the goal is to predict the likelihood of a license being granted or revoked based on various factors, classification models such as logistic       regression, decision trees, random forests, and support vector machines could be used.
   * Regression: If the goal is to predict the number of alcohol licenses issued in a particular area or for a particular license type, regression models such as         linear regression, decision trees, random forests, and neural networks could be used.
   * Clustering: If the goal is to identify patterns or groups in the data, clustering models such as k-means, hierarchical clustering, and DBSCAN could be used to       segment the data into clusters based on similarities in license type, location, and other factors.
-  * Anomaly detection: If the goal is to identify unusual or irregular patterns in the issuance of licenses, anomaly detection models such as one-class SVM,             isolation forests, and autoencoders could be used.
+  * Anomaly detection: If the goal is to identify unusual or irregular patterns in the issuance of licenses, anomaly detection models such as one-class SVM,             isolation forests, and autoencoders could be used..
-Finally, the model's performance is evaluated on the test data to determine its accuracy, precision, recall, and F1 score, among other metrics.
-If the model's        performance is unsatisfactory, the steps may need to be repeated to improve the model.

 # Results:
-At the end of the project, I will know complete trends of alcohol sales from my data set and also be able to predict the demand for licenses in a specific location or region based on the data.
+At the end of the project, I will know complete trends of alcohol sales from my data set and also will be able to predict the demand for licenses in a specific location or region based on the data.
 This could help government agencies and business people to start an alcohol business in a good place where they can get good profits.

 # References:
   https://catalog.data.gov/dataset/missouri-active-alcohol-license-data